Responsibilities of the LEA ELPAC Coordinator

 Locally Scoring Answer Books and the Data Entry Interface

-The Initial ELPAC Speaking and Writing domains will be locally scored by qualified, trained personnel such as the test examiner.
+The Initial ELPAC Speaking and Writing domains will be locally scored by qualified, trained personnel such as the TE.
 Raw scores for each task type and Writing questions will be marked on the Student Score Sheet found in the inside back cover of each Answer Book.

 After the scores are noted on the Student Score Sheet, designated LEA personnel will enter these scores into the DEI as well as the student’s responses to the Listening and Reading domains marked in the Answer Book.
-When the paper–pencil test request form was submitted to ETS, the student information provided was recorded in TOMS to designate the student as a paper–pencil test taker, which enabled the student opportunity in the DEI.
+When the PPT request form was submitted to ETS, the student information provided was recorded in TOMS to designate the student as taking a PPT, which enabled the student opportunity in the DEI.
 Follow the instructions in the Using the DEI section in this manual to log on, enter responses and scores, and submit a student’s assessment.
 Refer to the Data Entry Requirements section for more details.
 Student results cannot be reported until the scores and responses have been entered.

-The Speaking and Writing domain scores entered in the DEI will be merged with the Listening and Reading domain scores that were machine scored in the DEI.
-Once all domain scores have been merged, the Initial ELPAC Student Score Report (SSR) will be available to the LEA to download and print from TOMS.
+The Speaking and Writing domain scores entered in the DEI will be merged with the Listening and Reading domain scores that were machine-scored in the DEI.
+Once all domain scores have been merged, the Initial ELPAC SSR will be available to the LEA to download and print from TOMS.

 Generating Initial Parent/Guardian Notification Letter Data File